Dimitri Kipiani: Georgian national identity and conflict with the Imperial authorities

 Nevertheless, Kipiani's final split with the Russian authorities followed shortly afterwards.
 It occurred in connection with the notorious incident in 1886, when a Georgian student Laghiashvili, expelled from the Tbilisi Theological Seminary for his nationalist sentiments, assassinated the rector, Chudetsky, who had banned Georgian as medium of instruction in the seminary and described it as "a language for dogs."
 When the Russian Exarch of Georgia, Pavel, anathematized the Georgian nation in response to the incident, Kipiani wrote to him on June 8, 1886: "Your Reverence, rumor has it that you have anathematized the country which you have been called on to guide spiritually and which looked to you only for love and grace.
 If all this is true, Your Reverence, the only way of rescuing the honor of your office is for the insulter to leave the insulted country forthwith."
 On August 6, on the order of tsar Alexander III of Russia, Kipiani was removed from his post and sent into exile to Stavropol where he was soon murdered in mysterious circumstances.

 On October 26, 1887, he was reburied to Tiflis and interred at the Mtatsminda Pantheon.
+He is commemorated in the Dimitri Kipiani House Museum in Kvishkheti, in the Municipality of Khashuri, above the road to Borjomi.
+His legacy is described as part of some broader historical sweeps, and also in some standalone pieces that describe him as a pivotal and emblematic Georgian figure under Russian imperial rule.